bootstrap-ruby/bootstrap_form/README.md

 ## Usage

-To get started, just use the **BootstrapForm** form helper.
+To get started, just use the **Rails Bootstrap Forms** form helper.
 Here's an example:

 ```erb
 <%= bootstrap_form_for(@user) do |f| %>